ougarcia/reloj/README.md

 ## Deploying
 Reloj is built to make deploying to heroku as easy as possible, here's how:

-1. Write a Procfile, automatically generate one using:
+1. Make sure there's a procfile in the project's root directory with the following line:

-		reloj generate procfile
+		web: bundle exec reloj server

 2. Commit your changes to git